-The gate valves listed above and covered in these instructions are ductile iron, cast iron, bolted bonnet, outside screw and yoke (rising stem) and inside screw (non-rising stem) valve types.
+The gate valves listed above and covered in these guidelines are ductile iron, cast iron, alloy iron, bolted bonnet, outside screw and yoke - rising stem and inside screw - non rising stem valve types.
 The valve is operated with the handwheel.
-They are used to start or stop the flow of fluids in piping systems.
+They are used to start or stop the flow of fluids in piping system.
 Clockwise rotation of the handwheel closes the valve.

-The body and bonnet are threaded and the joint is sealed with a non-asbestos gasket or O-ring.
-On metal-seated valves, flow through the valve is stopped by forcing the wedge down between the seat rings which are screwed into the body.
-The wedge is solid and is guided through its entire travel by matching guides in the body.
+These valves should be used in the full on or full off position only.
+The body and bonnet are bolted together with bolts and nuts; and the joint is sealed with a non-asbestos gasket.
+Flow through the valve is stopped by forcing the wedge down between the seat rings which are screwed into the body.
+The wedge is the solid type and is guided through its entire travel by matching guides in the body.